-For a period of six months from 2 March 2020, companies in these sectors will be allowed to hire existing PRC Work Permit holders (WPHs) who are in Singapore, with the agreement of their current employers.
+The six-month scheme allows companies to hire existing People’s Republic of China (PRC) Work Permit holders (WPHs) who are in Singapore, with the agreement of their current employers.

-The scheme will give companies more flexibility to manage their manpower needs.
-Companies facing a shortage of manpower can save on search and recruitment expenses.
-At the same time, companies that have excess manpower can provide their workers with an opportunity to continue working in Singapore and save on repatriation costs.
+The expanded scheme will give companies even more flexibility to manage their manpower needs.
+Companies facing a shortage of manpower can tap on a bigger pool of experienced WPHs and save on search and recruitment expenses.
+At the same time, companies that have excess manpower can transfer their WPHs to other companies more quickly, giving their WPHs the opportunity to continue working in Singapore and save on repatriation costs.

 Role of SBF

 SBF will help to connect employers who are looking to release their WPHs to those who are experiencing a shortage of manpower.
 Companies (i.e. both current and hiring employer) and the workers must mutually agree on a suitable transfer arrangement for the workers.

 With SBF’s endorsement, MOM will allow the hiring employer to apply the work permit for the existing WPH who is in Singapore.
 The hiring employer should apply when the worker’s work permit is still valid under the current employer.
 This service by SBF will be free of charge for the whole period of the temporary scheme till 31 Aug 2020.

 For inter-sectoral transfers (earlier than 40 days before work permit expiry), firms can approach SBF at for more information.

 For transfers of WPHs from 40 days before work permit expiry (including inter-sectoral transfers), firms can submit their request via an online form or visit MOM’s website for more information.